AISquaredInc/aisquared/sphinx/index.rst

    - Revamped documentation to use Sphinx
 - Version 0.3.1
    - Changed Python type hints to allow for backwards compatibility with older versions of Python
+- Version 0.3.2
+   - Added functionality to the `AISquaredPlatformClient`
+   - Added `top_level_kwargs` parameter to the `CustomObject` class
+   - Added `DashboardRendering` class
+   - Removed 'px' from default values in ImageRendering and ObjectRendering classes
+   - Added functionality for creating, updating, and deleting users to `AISquaredPlatformClient`
+   - Added functionality for creating, updating, and delting groups to `AISquaredPlatformClient`
+   - Fixed bug related to requiring `auto_run` parameter to be string (fix involves casting as string)
+   - Altered schemas for different "Chart" Rendering classes to conform to JavaScript standards
+   - Streamlined the `ModelConfiguration` class to allow a more functional interface to build `.air` files